Mengfeizhang1212/starter-hugo-research-group/content/home/welcome.md

 <br>

-The **Wowchemy Research Group** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.
+The **Mengfei Research Group** has been focused on the design and synthesis of nanostructured materials for different energy application in fuel cells and electrochemical synthesis.